James Baillieu: Career

 Baillieu is an author for Crikey and The Spectator and a contributor to Sydney Morning Herald and The Age.
 He is also an author at the Kyiv Post.

 Ukraine

 Baillieu has been an advocate of more aid to Ukraine and criticized the Australian Government’s response as inadequate.
 First travelling to Ukraine in July 2022, he has been there multiple times during the war.

 In July 2024 he wrote an op-ed from the front in Kharkiv and Kupiansk.

-In May 2025 Baillieu did a live cross with 3AW from Lviv, Ukraine.
+In May 2025 Baillieu did a live cross with 3AW from Lviv.
 In July 2025 he wrote a piece from Ukraine on Australian’s role in the war.

 Personal life

 Baillieu lives in Melbourne and is married to Josephine.
 His son Atlas was the Australian Junior Chess Champion.

 In December 2011, Baillieu and his wife hosted Mary, Crown Princess of Denmark and Frederik, Crown Prince of Denmark as guests for a week in a secret visit to their Mornington Peninsula home.

 In April 2025 he and his wife Josephine hosted a writer’s talk invitation only evening at their home in Sorrento including guest speakers Joe Aston and Josh Frydenberg.
 The event attracted a media storm when it was criticized by Sorrento Writers Festival director Corrie Perkins who was not invited.
 To which Baillieu responded “Sorrento is not your town” and “you’re only a visitor.”